(Last updated on August 5, 2024.)

 Try Open Sample to show sample scores in these styles.

-Select a Font Name from the list in the pull down menu.
+Select a Font Name from the list in the pull-down menu.

-Font Size (Rate) specifies the size of note font in ratio.
+Font Size specifies the size of the note font in ratio.
 Sizes of Texts, Dynamics, Articulations, Repeat Marks and others of the part change in proportion to the note font size of the part.

-Part Width (Rate) changes the width of this part.
+Part Width changes the width of this part.
 (Note: Part Size (Rate) of Page Settings dialog changes widths of all parts.)

-Transposition (Key of Instrument)
+Transposition (Playing key of Instrument)

-You can transpose notes of a part by specifying number of half steps from the base key (1.8 length (D)) for Shakuhachi and 8 hon (C) shinobue).
+You can transpose notes of a part by specifying a number of half steps from the base key (1.8 length (D)) for Shakuhachi and 8 hon (C) shinobue).

-Alignment between parts
+Alignment in time between parts

 Note intervals and widths versus note duration: Note width is the ratio to the note font size.
 You can set smaller widths for shorter duration notes, for example.
 Note interval is the initial distance between consecutive two notes in ratio to the note width.